awsdocs/ec2-image-builder-user-guide/doc_source/component-details.md

 ## List component build versions \(AWS CLI\)<a name="cli-list-component-versions"></a>

 The following example shows how to use an imagebuilder CLI command to list component build versions that have a specific semantic version\.
+To learn more about semantic versioning for Image Builder resources, see [Semantic versioning](ibhow-semantic-versioning.md)\.

 ```
 aws imagebuilder list-component-build-versions --component-version-arn arn:aws:imagebuilder:us-west-2:123456789012:component/my-example-component/2019.12.03